JimiofEden/PersonalSite-GoReact/README.md

 - ~~Maaaayybbbeeee set up some sort of caching mechanism (would be worthwhile to give redis a crack)~~
 - ~~Organize my Go API/controllers~~
 - ~~Need to store POST requests as well as GET requests into cache~~
-- Then I need to shove all of this onto a container(docker) initialization script where I can just build it at will
+- ~~Then I need to shove all of this onto a container(docker) initialization script where I can just build it at will~~
+- Password needs to be saved in a secure way (secret)
+- Need to dynamically pull the IP Addresses as needed
 - Host it somewhere and point my hostname at it